 Article XI – General Membership

 Section 1.
-The general membership (voting body) of this council PTA shall consist of the board of directors; the president of each member local PTA or his/her alternate; the principal of each member local PTA or his/her alternate; and delegates or their alternates as specified in Section 2 of this article.
+The general membership (voting body) of this council PTA shall consist of the board of directors; the president of each member local PTA or his/her alternate; and delegates or their alternates as specified in Section 2 of this article.

 Section 2.
 Each member local PTA shall be eligible to be represented by _2__ (number) delegates or their alternates as selected by the local PTA according to its own bylaws.